quzhi1/ScalaPlayground/README.md

 - There can be implicit parameters.
 If you don't give it,
     - Scala will first look for implicit definitions and implicit parameters that can be accessed directly (without a prefix) at the point the method with the implicit parameter block is called.
     - Then it looks for members marked implicit in all the companion objects associated with the implicit candidate type.
+- Method can have generics too.
+- Just like Ruby, operators (like + - * /) are also methods.
+So you can define them for your type.
+- Use by-name-parameters to force re-evaluate method parameter

 # Object
 - Can do singleton class